1. 4D (3D spatial + 1D temporal) meiotic genomes in spermatocytes and oocytes

-The long-term goal of my laboratory will be to understand how post-translational modifications, such as SUMOylation (Small Ubiquitin-like Modifier) and ubiquitination, regulate a range of checkpoint pathways in mammalian cells.
-Our approach will take advantage of skills I have developed in mouse genetics, proteomics, electron microscopy, super-resolution microscopy, and spermatocyte/oocyte culture.
+The long-term goal of this research project is to understand how post-translational modifications, such as SUMOylation (Small Ubiquitin-like Modifier) and ubiquitination, regulate a range of checkpoint pathways in mammalian cells.
+We will utilize many experimental methods and techniques, such as single-cell RNAseq, mouse genetics, proteomics, electron microscopy, super-resolution microscopy, and spermatocyte/oocyte culture.